Christian C. Sahner

 “Hierusalem in Laterano: The Creation of Sacred Space in Fifth Century Rome,” in: New Jerusalems: Hierotopy and Iconography of Sacred Spaces, ed.
 Alexei Lidov, Moscow: Indrik, 2009, pp. 103-130.

-“Islamic Legends about the Birth of Monasticism: A Case Study in the Circulation of Historical Tropes in Late Antiquity,” in: Christians, Muslims and Jews in the Early Medieval Mediterranean World: Minority Constructions and Minority Perceptions, ed.
+“Islamic Legends about the Birth of Monasticism: A Case Study in the Late Antique Milieu of the Qur'an and Tafsir,” in: Christians, Muslims and Jews in the Early Medieval Mediterranean World, ed.
 Robert Hoyland, Studies in Late Antiquity and Early Islam, Princeton, NJ: The Darwin Press (forthcoming, 2014)

 Essays and Comment (select)